Thermodynamic Dictionary for Syracuse-like Maps: Proof of Theorem

 \subsection{Uniqueness of periodic orbits: the final step}

-The following lemma establishes a complete bridge between the Collatz Conjecture and the uniqueness of equilibrium states. \begin{lemma} Uniqueness of periodic orbits is equivalent to every continuous and bounded potential $\phi : \mathbb{N} \to \mathbb{N}$ with respect to $\mathcal{T}$ possessesing a unique equilibrium state. \end{lemma} \begin{proof} By definition, the pressure $P(\phi)$ for any measurable (in particular continuous) potential $\phi$ is given by the following supremum:
+The following lemma establishes a bridge between the Collatz Conjecture and the uniqueness of equilibrium states.
+We have already seen that this scenario is not possible. \begin{lemma} Uniqueness of periodic orbits is equivalent to every continuous and bounded potential $\phi : \mathbb{N} \to \mathbb{N}$ with respect to $\mathcal{T}$ possessing a unique equilibrium state. \end{lemma} \begin{proof} By definition, the pressure $P(\phi)$ for any measurable (in particular continuous) potential $\phi$ is given by the following supremum:

 where $h_{\mu}(f) = 0$ for every $f$-invariant probability $\mu$ because each ergodic probability is supported on a periodic orbit, then having zero entropy.
 Also, any general $f$-invariant probability is convex combination of ergodic ones by Lemma \ref{decomposition}.
 If we have a unique periodic orbit $\{1, 2, 4\}$ with the unique ergodic probability $\delta_{0}$, then readily